Behind the Scenes: The Department of Medicine Promotions Team

 While the summer break means July is a slower time for most in the University of Wisconsin Department of Medicine, it’s the beginning of the busy season for the department’s promotions team.
 As another cycle ramps up, administrative team members Amy Alston, HR assistant advanced; Carly Bencke, HR assistant advanced; and Dana Clark, MA, academic communications specialist, reflected on their individual roles and how they work together to support faculty.

 “Promotion can be a very stressful time in one’s career, and the paperwork involved can seem overwhelming,” Clark explains.
 “But for us, it’s as much about people and collaboration, helping faculty through this step, as it is about tracking documents and deadlines.”

-Above, from left, Department of Medicine promotions team members Amy Alston, Carly Bencke, and Dana Clark, MA.
+Photos, from left, Department of Medicine promotions team members Amy Alston, Carly Bencke, and Dana Clark, MA.

 Breaking Down the Process

 At the UW School of Medicine and Public Health (SMPH), faculty are employed within four distinct career tracks—Tenure, Clinical Health Sciences (CHS), Clinician Teacher (CT) and Clinical Adjunct—and each track has different policies and requirements for progress and promotion.

 Because of these differences, Alston supports CHS faculty and Bencke supports tenure-track faculty, and both assist with CT and clinical adjunct faculty promotions.
 “Our work varies depending upon which part of the promotion cycle we are in.
 Communication with faculty throughout the preparation of the dossier is essential [when working with] mentor committees, division heads and division administrators to coordinate the process.”
 Alston notes.
 “A key piece is keeping the different processes and faculty reviews organized in order to meet DOM, SMPH and campus deadlines.”